Seteeri/Particle/doc/PREMISE.md

 ## The Unix Legacy

 The design of Unix has influenced the designs of OS's seen today, particularly mainstream OS's.
-The Unix philosophy prefers to treat all data as text streams (and by extension files?).
+The Unix philosophy prefers to treat all data as text streams and files.
 The issue today is while text is still important and those methods useful, the computer medium has evolved to support data types beyond text such as multimedia and objects.
 However, in order to operate on those non-text objects, requires them to be represented as raw bytes.

 Using a C struct as an inter-program format or IPC format, requires both programs to have the exact same memory layout and the same type sizes.
 However, programs can use different libraries which results in different layouts and different compilers that result in different type sizes, so it cannot be guaranteed.
 Trying to guarantee memory layout between programs would require all programs involved using the same compiler and compiler settings, same libraries built the same way and so on, which would create a lot of maintenance overhead, and cooperation and agreement between parties.
 Additionally, in a proprietary or commercial context, this is not feasible.
 FOSS can solve the sharing of data problem, however, it by itself is unlikely to solve the social aspects.
 In the FOSS ecosystem, rarely is there a unanimous concensus - DE/WMs/widget fragmentation, and the never-ending creation of new standards are evidence of this.

 As a result, various serialization formats have emerged, popular text-based ones being JSON, XML, YAML, and popular binary ones being MsgPack and ProtocolBuffers.
 On top of that, many programming languages have language-specific protocols.
 Again, most of them exist for the fact that these formats are operated on by different programming languages which have different data types which may or may not map to the types supported by the format.

 As the FOSS ecosystem has shown, having an open format is not enough for it to be successful, the language used need also be successful, which we'll define as widely used in the professional industry.
 For a language to be successful, it usually has to capitalize on an emerging frontier in computing, which typically leads to commercialization.
 Lisp had Lisp Machines, but the ecosystem did not transfer over to the newer architecture, and the infamous AI winter occured.
-C was developed to make assembly programming easier at Bell Labs.
+C was developed to make assembly programming easier at Bell Labs with Unix.
 Java had Sun Microsystems.
-C++ was an alternative to slow Java.
+C++ was an alternative to Java.
 Javascript was the language of the first popular web browser, Netscape.
 As for Python, my best guess is it focused mostly on the humanistic aspect: readability, extensibility, and maintainability, which made it easy to learn, at the cost of performance when computers became fast enough to run interpreters at a relatively decent speed.
 The list goes on.

 As abstractions build on abstractions, when a problem is identified and unable to be fixed at the current level, the user then attempts to fix the problem at a more fundamental level.
 If it is unable to be fixed, then a new layer of abstraction is built on top to offset that, the current state of the x86 architecture and commodity platforms good examples.
 Interestingly, Lisp allows the user to extend the language to fix the problem instead of complicating the system with more abstractions.
 Hence, when the entire system is made of Lisp down to the metal, the problems in the software domain are capable of being resolved thoroughly.